|

 public boolean isOwner(Isolate anIsolate)

-public static MailboxAddress lookupMailbox(String name, Mailbox replyMailbox) throws NoSuchMailboxException
+public static MailboxAddress lookupMailbox(String name,

-- the address of a local mailbox that the remote isolate can send replies to.
+name - the name of the Mailbox to lookup.replyMailbox - the address of a local mailbox that the remote isolate can send replies to.

-.public void send(Envelope env) throws AddressClosedException
+public void send(Envelope env)

-- the message to send
+env - the message to send

-- if the address is not in the open state, or if the caller is not the
+IllegateStateException - if the address is not in the open state, or if the caller is not the

 "owner" of this MailboxAddress.

-public MailboxAddress getReplyAddress()
+AddressClosedExceptionpublic MailboxAddress getReplyAddress()

-- if this address is not openpublic String toString()
+IllegalStateException - if this address is not openpublic String toString()

-method returns a string that
+toString method returns a string that

 "textually represents" this object.
 The result should